datapartnership/datapartnership.github.io/content/updates/2020-07-13-introducing-the-data-partnership-knowledge-base.md

 <img src="/updates/data-partnership-knowledge-base/data-partnership-knowledge-base-partnership.png" style="width:100%;"/><br>

-Each Development Data Partner, for example the Inter-American Development Bank, has its own documentation set with the Data Partners it has signed agreements with.
+Each participating international organization, e.g. the Inter-American Development Bank, has its own documentation set with the Data Partners it has signed agreements with.

 The reason for that is because we have to be able to provide different contributors access to specific subsets of the documentation while preserving the possibility to share code base among all participating organizations.